-SchoolTutoring Academy’s tutoring programs for Newport students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
-Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+Get started with SchoolTutoring Academy’s tutoring programs for Newport, Arkansas students.
+Start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship tutoring programs are available starting at $199.99/month (about $25/hour)

 Newport serves three schools and over 1,500 students.
 There is a small student-to-teacher ratio of eleven-to-one.
 The district offers a well-rounded, challenging curriculum; feels that all students can learn; and implements various technologies in its instruction.
 It also strongly promotes its Gifted and Talented Program, which has its own website.
 Gifted and Talented students have opportunities to go on special field trips and attend space and marine biology camps.